paulgibbs/WP-Re-Importer/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Import content from a WordPress export file.
-Content that already exist is added as a post revision.
+Content that already exists is added as a post revision.
 Also lets you specify a default parent post.

 == Description ==